IAFDI/ToDoApplication2.0/README.md

 ## Notes

 When building this app, I encountered some difficulty with the persistance due to an omitted line of code and initial confusion with the concept.
+I also encountered difficulty when importing variables across differing activities' java scripts.

 ## License